Idaho Commission for LibrariesAddress: 325 W State St., Boise, ID 83702

 Nuts and Bolts:

-The ICfL will provide branded educational materials for each elementary student that informs parents and caregivers of the importance of maintaining a consistent reading routine over the summer.
+The ICfL will provide branded educational materials for each student that informs parents and caregivers of the importance of maintaining a consistent reading routine over the summer.
+For 2016, privately-funded drawstring backpacks will be provided.*

 - Classroom visits, assemblies, school family events, and field trips to the public library are all considered "school visits."

-- Junior Highs, preschools, daycares, Head Start and other community programs do not qualify for this outreach option.
+- Preschools, daycares, Head Start and other community programs do not qualify for this outreach option.

-- There is no limit to the number of elementary schools with which the library may visit.
+- There is no limit to the number of schools with which the library may visit.

 - Applicants will need to submit enrollment numbers for each school.
 Enrollment numbers for the current school year are uploaded to the State Department of Education site each February.
 You can find these numbers at: http://www.sde.idaho.gov/site/statistics/fall_enrollment.htm.
 (If applying before the current numbers are available use the previous year's numbers to estimate.)